 When the team arrived at SSCAC, the first activity was a tour of the Food Distribution Center.
 The ground-level facility is segmented into various sections, some of which are dedicated to food distribution initiatives (e.g., the Councils on Aging groups or the school backpack program) while others act as storage areas for different food products.

-Food donations range from private label products from regional grocery stores to fresh vegetables like the potatoes pictured.
+Food donations range from private label products from regional grocery stores to fresh vegetables.

 As we went through, it was interesting to see how staff match food products with the nutritional needs of the recipient groups (to the best of their ability given what’s available).
 For example, the Councils on Aging get smaller-portioned, low sodium items, while there is a focus at including high-protein food that isn’t too heavy for the school backpack programs.